awsdocs/amazon-s3-developer-guide/doc_source/ShareObjectPreSignedURLJavaSDK.md

-# Generate a presigned Object URL Using the AWS SDK for Java<a name="ShareObjectPreSignedURLJavaSDK"></a>
+# Generate a presigned object URL using the AWS SDK for Java<a name="ShareObjectPreSignedURLJavaSDK"></a>

 **Example**
 The following example generates a presigned URL that you can give to others so that they can retrieve an object from an S3 bucket\.
-For more information, see [Share an Object with Others](ShareObjectPreSignedURL.md)\.
+For more information, see [Share an object with others](ShareObjectPreSignedURL.md)\.
  For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```